-Very high-resolution ocean and climate modelling.
-Pre- and post processing of large amounts of geophysical data.
-Interactive data analysis and visualization.
+He works on very high-resolution ocean and climate modelling, pre- and post processing of large amounts of geophysical data and interactive data analysis and visualization.

 "Data literacy is necessary to do most of the science nowadays, but this is not something most of us learned in the University.
 I believe that the new generation of scientists should be given an opportunity to quickly and efficiently acquire information about different aspects of data related topics, select what is useful for their research and build further self-education on this solid basis.
 This will leave more time for doing science on the one hand and help to open new scientific directions on the other.
 I hope my experience on working with large amounts of data will be useful for others, and I am also going to use this opportunity to learn from fellow lectures and students."

 Dr. Ivaylo Kostadinov

 Ivaylo Kostadinov is Technical Manager in the consortia NFDI4Biodiveristy and works in the task area Research Data Commons).

 I spent the last seven years building a service-oriented infrastructure for supporting scientists in Biodiversity and Ecology with their data management tasks.
 I co-designed a unified data submission interface, established and coordinated a Help Desk, personally curated molecular sequence datasets and supported the preparation of Data Management Plans.

 "I want to change the perception of Research Data Management from necessary evil to something worth doing."